aditichand/learning/README.md

-Learning

-This repository branch contains projects I have worked/will be working on while completing various cartifications and specializations.
 The languages used will be Python and SQL.
+This repository contains projects I have worked/will be working on while completing various cartifications and specializations.